keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

   end
 ```

-If a fetcher callable has been defined, it is called like this whenever the buffer needs to be filled, with the data buffer and the number of objects requested passed as parameters:
+If a fetcher callable has been defined, it is called as shown below whenever the buffer needs to be filled, with the emptied data buffer and the number of objects requested passed as parameters:

 ```ruby
 fetcher.(data, chunk_size)